-GSD’s departmental advisor is our interim director of undergraduate studies (DUS), Lena Norrman.
-To become an official major or minor, you must meet with her and complete a major or minor program form.
+GSD’s departmental advisor is our Director of Undergraduate Studies (DUS).
+To become an official major or minor, you must meet with the DUS and complete a major or minor program form.

 Note: It's a good idea to keep copies of all paperwork until your degree is final.
 We also recommend that you get a final transcript after you graduate to make sure your major(s) and minor(s) have posted correctly.
 This is particularly important for non-CLA students who have completed the requirements for one of GSD’s minors.